Hardwood Floors Allen TX

-Homeowners often opt for laminate if they can’t afford real hardwood flooring.
+Homeowners often opt for laminate if they can’t afford real hardwood floors Allen.
 Laminate is one option, but you’d basically be paying for a less appealing version of engineered hardwood flooring.

 Laminate is also composed of multiple layers.
 They normally have a wear layer on top, then a design layer, followed by a series of support layers.
 Laminate can withstand moisture and prevent scratching, like engineered hardwood.

 The difference is the design layer.
 While engineered hardwood flooring includes a layer of real hardwood, laminate flooring includes a high-resolution image of real hardwood.
 While the image is definitely impressive, but it obviously doesn’t compare to the real thing.

 The point is that the beauty of your flooring will suffer if you opt for laminate hardwood.
 With engineered hardwood flooring, however, your flooring will look just as good as real hardwood.

 When it comes to engineered hardwood flooring, it won’t take much to keep it well-maintained.
 This includes basic sweeping and vacuuming about once a week.
 Obviously, your cleaning habits might vary if you have pets or if your kids are constantly tracking in dirt from outside.

 -When vacuuming your engineered wood flooring, make sure to use the proper setting for hardwood flooring.
 Most vacuums have two settings, one for soft surfaces and one for hard surfaces.
 Using the correct setting will avoid causing scratching to the wear layer.

 -Mopping is another option.
 It could be problematic for hardwood flooring, but isn’t an issue for engineered hardwood flooring.
 Don’t pour water directly onto the floor, but dipping a mop into a bucket of water and mopping will effectively clean your flooring.